F-T-Nkosi/alx-low_level_programming/0x0A-argc_argv/README.md

 2-args.c prints all arguments it recieves
 3-mul.c prints the product of two numbers
-4-add.c prints the sum of positive numbers
+4-add.c prints the sum of positive numbers 100-change.c prints the minimum number of coins needed for change